seaofvoices/build-rust-artifact-action/README.md

 The Rust Release Action outputs a build matrix that is consumed by this action to build Rust binaries across Windows, MacOs (`x86_64` and `aarch64`) and Linux (`x86_64` and `aarch64`).

-Visit the [Rust Release Action repository](https://github.com/seaofvoices/rust-release-action) to learn more about how you can
+Visit the [Rust Release Action repository](https://github.com/seaofvoices/rust-release-action) to learn more about how you can use this action effectively.

 ## License